jefflombard/sparc/README.md

 #### Deploying to production
 - `spark package` - builds a package that can easily be deployed to a production org.

-### Starting a new project
-- `spark create myProject` - creates a new project called myProject

 ## Contributing
 Help is appreciated, if you would like to contribute, you can either message me or create a PR.